 Music.
 We love music.
 Sometimes its a full band, sometimes its just a guy and a guitar, either way we begin and end our services with praise.

 Corporate Prayer.
 We pray as one body.
 We see value in collectively lifting up prayers to God.
 Pray with us throughout the week, download our corporate prayers here.

 Communion.
 We break bread.
-The table is set and is open to all who call Jesus savior to remember.
+Every week the table is open to all who want to taste and see the Kingdom of Jesus.
 We encourage you to grab your kids take communion as a family.

 Jesus is inviting kids to know and follow Him in a real and life changing way.
 And at Missio Dei we take that invitation seriously.
 To us kids are as much a part of the community as adults.
 Every Sunday, dedicated and passionate volunteers will open the Bible, teach Jesus, and proclaim the gospel to Missio’s Kids.
 Our desire is that your kids feel known, safe, and loved and that while they are with us they hear about Jesus and learn how to follow Him.
 Missio Dei has a Sunday morning kids programs for infants through 5th grade.